valkey-io/valkey-doc/topics/benchmark.md

 **`--num-functions`** _num_
 : Set the number of functions present in the Lua lib that is loaded when running the `function_load` test.
+  Default: 10.

 **`--num-keys-in-fcall`** _num_
 : Set the number of keys passed to FCALL command when running the `fcall` test.
+  Default: 1.

 **`--dataset`** _file_
 : The path to the CSV/TSV dataset file for the field placeholder replacement.
   All fields are auto-detected with natural content lengths.

 **`--maxdocs`** _num_